fatiando/community/GOVERNANCE.md

 Project Contributor who has produced code contributions to the software that are substantial in quality and quantity, and sustained over at least one year.
-The Steering Council can also appoint a Package Maintainer in special circumstances, for example of a software has no currently acting Maintainer.
+The Steering Council can also appoint a Package Maintainer in special circumstances, for example if a software has no currently acting Maintainer.
 Maintainers can step down from their role at any time.
 It is expected that they will notify the Steering Council and fellow Maintainers with at least one month notice so that a replacement can be